 What is the matter with Capital One?
 I've told them the alternative is bankruptcy, but they don't seem to care.

 When you are in debt deep enough to consider negotiating lower balance pay off settlements as a means to avoid bankruptcy, it is likelier you are a good candidate to file chapter 7.
 Filing chapter 7 bankruptcy means discharging your debts legally through the court.
 And, unless you have nonexempt assets in excess of what your state allows, creditors and debt collectors know they will typically get nothing if you file.

 You and I would be right to think that debt collectors, banks, and lenders of virtually every type, would stand up and pay attention when we threaten bankruptcy.
 If not at the first sign you cannot keep up with payments, certainly when they have not been getting paid for some time already.
 They should be much more willing to accept a good settlement offer, than to risk getting nothing at all.

 We’d be wrong.

 The more sophisticated and large the lender or collection agency, the more things have to scale.
-This means collection policies and procedures are developed to spend the least amount of time, and resources, in order to get the best recovery rate.
-And as much as I rail against the seemingly silly collection practices I have seen developed, some of them actually makes sense… for them.
+This means collection policies and procedures are developed to spend the least amount of time and resources in order to get the best recovery rate.
+And, as much as I rail against the seemingly silly collection practices I have seen developed, some of them actually make sense…for them.

 All of that said about how the reality of bankruptcy losses are not an impetus to get great settlements, you should at least be able to negotiate a settlement.